/

 The core

-Enterprise platforms were once implemented to bring standardisation, scale, and control.
-ERP, CRM, HR, and financial systems were supposed to harmonise processes and support growth.
-In many organisations, the opposite has occurred.
-The systems that were meant to provide stability have hardened into structures that slow down innovation.
+Enterprise platforms were once implemented to bring standardization, scale, and control.
+ERP, CRM, HR, and financial systems were meant to harmonize processes and support growth.
+In many organizations, the opposite has occurred.
+The systems that were supposed to bring stability have hardened into structures that slow down innovation.

-Platform hardening occurs when a core system is so deeply embedded in processes, customisation, and integrations that any change becomes disproportionately complex and risky.
+Platform hardening occurs when a core system is so deeply embedded in processes, customizations, and integrations that any change becomes disproportionately complex and risky.

 Customization as a structural brake on innovation

 Most enterprise platforms contain years of customization.
 Local exceptions, specific reports, custom workflows, interfaces with peripheral applications.
 Every addition was once rational.
-Together, they form a dense network of dependencies.
+Collectively, they form a dense network of dependencies.

 Implementing new functionality means:

-regression testing over customization that no one fully oversees;
+regression testing on customizations that no one fully oversees;

-The result is predictable: upgrades are postponed, releases are diluted, and innovation shifts to shadow IT outside the core platform.
+The result is predictable: upgrades are postponed, releases are thinned out, and innovation shifts to shadow IT outside the core platform.

 Vendor dependence limits strategic agility

-Enterprise platforms are often heavily reliant on one dominant provider.
+Enterprise platforms are often heavily dependent on one dominant supplier.
 Roadmaps are determined by the vendor.
-Licensing models influence architectural choices.
+Licensing models drive architectural choices.
 Migration to new versions requires substantial investments.

 This creates a strategic asymmetry.
-The organization is dependent on the technological direction of the supplier, while the business need changes faster than the platform roadmap.
+The organization is dependent on the technological direction of the supplier, while business needs change faster than the platform roadmap.

-When every strategic change must first be assessed against vendor constraints, decision-making is structurally delayed.
+When every strategic change must first be tested against vendor limitations, decision-making is structurally delayed.

 Integration complexity increases rigidity